King Kong Lives: Plot

-Ten years after he was shot down from the World Trade Center and his presumed death, (Note: As depicted in 1976 self-titled film.)
+10 years after he was shot down from the WTC and his presumed death, (Note: As depicted in the 1976 self-titled film.)
 Kong has been kept in a coma at the Atlantic Institute, under the care of surgeon Dr. Amy Franklin.
 A heart transplant is required to save Kong's life, giving Kong a computer-monitored artificial heart.
 However, he has lost so much blood in his coma that he needs a blood transfusion to keep him alive.
-However, Dr. Franklin believes that there is no species of ape or other animal whose blood type matches Kong's.
+However, Dr. Franklin believes that no species of ape or other animal has a blood type that matches Kong's.

-Meanwhile, adventurer Hank "Mitch" Mitchell, travels to Borneo, theorizing that Kong's home island was once part of the same land mass.
+Meanwhile, adventurer Hank "Mitch" Mitchell travels to Borneo, theorizing that Kong's home island was once part of the same land mass.
 While exploring the jungle, Mitch soon encounters a giant female ape of Kong's species, who is quickly subdued and captured.
-Mitch offers to send the ape — who he dubs "Lady Kong" — to the institute so that her blood can be used for Kong's operation.
+Mitch offers to send the ape, whom he dubs "Lady Kong", to the institute so that her blood can be used for Kong's operation.
 Franklin is apprehensive about the risks; the institute accepts the offer despite her objections.

 Through a risky procedure, Kong's blood transfusion and the heart transplant are a narrow success.
-While the institute celebrates, Kong soon revives and senses the presence of Lady Kong.
+While the institute celebrates, Kong soon revives and senses Lady Kong's presence.
 Realizing her presence is rousing Kong, the institute attempts to remove Lady Kong, causing her to panic.
-Kong breaks free from his containment, and rescues Lady Kong from hers.
+Kong breaks free from his containment and rescues Lady Kong from hers.
 The two apes escape the institute together and into the wilderness.
-To hunt down the apes, a military force is called in, led by the overzealous Lieutenant Colonel Archie Nevitt.
-To help protect Kong, Franklin and Mitchell team up to pursue the two apes, while dodging Nevitt's forces.
+To hunt down the apes, a military force is called in, led by an insane Lieutenant Colonel Archie Nevitt.
+To help protect Kong, Franklin and Mitchell team up to pursue the two apes while dodging Nevitt's forces.

 During their time in the wilderness, Kong and Lady Kong bond and become mates.
-While following the apes, Mitchell and Dr. Franklin similarly bond, and the two have sex.
+While following the apes, Mitchell and Dr. Franklin bond as well, and the two have sex.
 Nevitt's forces soon find the apes and launch an attack.
 Despite Kong's attempts to fight them off, Lady Kong is subdued and captured; Kong himself falls into a ravine and river and is presumed dead.